IKKO-Ohta/IKKO-Ohta/2017_06_IKKO_portfolio.md

 ### VCS-Mirador
 VCS-Mirador is the Web app for humanities research.
 This app is mainly written by Ruby on Rails.
-Supporting IIIF/International Image Interoperability Framework Json data, this system make them “Documents”.
+Supporting IIIF/International Image Interoperability Framework Json data(http://iiif.io), this system make them “Documents”.
 The document has annotations,hypothesis and comments.
-If you want, document is only shared by authorized group.
+If you want, your document is only shared by authorized group.
 In addition, this system has some SNS functions.

 α Version was announced in IPSJ 2017.
 This project is under development!